-Saint Francis speaking to animals
+Saint Francis speaking to the animals

 Aubusson tapestry woven by the Perathon workshop.